 Asylum status is available to anyone in the United States who has suffered persecution in his or her home country or who has a well-founded fear of persecution if he or she were to return to that country.
 Although the limits of asylum are being tested on the southern border of the United States, it is law and a viable long-term immigration solution for certain dreamers.

-It’s important to understand that things like gang violence and poverty generally do not make someone qualified for asylum status in the U.S. The persecution must be done by the government, or by a group that the government is unwilling or unable to control.
+It’s important to understand that conditions like gang violence and poverty generally do not make someone qualified for asylum status in the U.S. The persecution must be done by the government, or by a group that the government is unwilling or unable to control.
 The persecution must be on account of one of the following five groups: race, religion, nationality, membership in a particular social group or political opinion.

 In general, eligibility for asylum requires that:

-- You are present in the United States (through lawful for unlawful entry); and
+- You are present in the United States (through lawful for unlawful entry);

-- You are unable or unwilling to return to your home country due to past persecution or have a well-founded fear of future persecution if you return; and
+- You are unable or unwilling to return to your home country due to past persecution or have a well-founded fear of future persecution if you return;

 - The reason for persecution is related to one of five things: race, religion, nationality, membership in a particular social group, or political opinion; and